Skip to main content

 TERM 4

 Deep learning (DL) is a family of the most powerful and popular machine learning (ML) methods and has wide real-world applications including face recognition, machine translation, self-driving car, recommender system, and playing the Go game.
-This course is designed for students either with or without ML background.
+This course is designed for students either with or without an ML background.
 The course will cover fundamental ML, computer vision, and natural language problems and DL tools for solving the problems.
 The students will be able to use DL methods for solving real-world ML problems.
 The homework is mostly implementation and programming using the Python language and popular DL frameworks such as TensorFlow and Keras.
 Knowledge and skills in Python programming and linear algebra are strictly required.
 Knowledge of probability theory, statistics, and numerical analysis are recommended but not required.
 Knowledge of machine learning and artificial intelligence is helpful but unnecessary.

 This course provides a broad and systematic introduction to time series models and their applications to modeling and prediction.
 It utilizes real-world examples to apply a variety of time series models and methods.
 After successful completion of this course, students will be able to work with stationarity and measures of dependency, time series regression, graphical analysis, trend and seasonality detection and removal, and moving-average filtering.
 Students will also be able to apply linear time series analysis, spectral analysis, and multivariate time series methods.
 Additional topics that will be covered include long-memory processes, unit root testing, volatility modeling, state space models and Kalman filtering.